Gromov hyperbolicity of pseudoconvex finite type domains in $\mathbb{C}^2$: Introduction

 \begin{theorem} Let $\Omega\subset\C^2$ be a bounded smooth pseudoconvex finite type domain.
 Then $(\Omega, d^K_\Omega)$ is Gromov hyperbolic.
 Moreover, the identity map $\Omega\longrightarrow\Omega$ extends to a homeomorphism $\overline{\Omega}^G\longrightarrow\overline{\Omega}$, where $\overline{\Omega}^G$ denotes the Gromov compactification of $\Omega$ endowed with the Gromov topology and $\overline{\Omega}$ is the Euclidean closure of $\Omega$. \end{theorem}

-This theorem can be seen as a generalization (in $\C^2$) of Zimmer's analogous result for convex finite type domains.
-The main tool for the proof is the Pinchuk scaling method: given a sequence of points $\{p_n\}_{n\in\N}$ in the domain $\Omega$ that converges to a finite type point in the boundary, we can find a family of automorphisms of $\C^2$ that maps $\Omega$ to a family of domains $\Omega_n$ that converges (in some sense) to a model domain $\Omega_\infty$ and sends $\{p_n\}_{n\in\N}$ to a convergent sequence in $\Omega_\infty$.
+This theorem can be seen as a partial generalization (in $\C^2$) of Zimmer's analogous result for convex finite type domains.

+Following the ideas of Benoist in the context of Hilbert geometry \cite{Benoist}, later adapted by Zimmer in complex geometry, the strategy to prove the Gromov hyperbolicity is to use a scaling process.
+In this paper, we use the Pinchuk scaling method: given a sequence of points $\{p_n\}_{n\in\N}$ in the domain $\Omega$ that converges to a finite type point in the boundary, we can find a family of automorphisms of $\C^2$ that maps $\Omega$ to a family of domains $\Omega_n$ that converges (in some sense) to a model domain $\Omega_\infty$ and sends $\{p_n\}_{n\in\N}$ to a convergent sequence in $\Omega_\infty$.
 The limit domain $\Omega_\infty$ is of the form

 where $P:\C\longrightarrow\R$ is a subharmonic polynomial without harmonic terms and $P(0)=0$.
 Then, the main issue is to show that the Kobayashi distance is stable under this process.
 This is true in the convex case (see again \cite{Zim1}) but still unknown in general.
 In our setting, we are able to show that this is the case exploiting Catlin's estimates.